Child syndrome Q87.-

 This section has been translated automatically.

-X-linked dominant hereditary.
-The underlying genetic defect are mutations of the NSDHL gene, which is mapped to Xp28.
+X-linked dominant inheritance.
+The underlying genetic defect is due to mutations in the NSDHL gene, which is mapped to Xp28.
 This gene codes for the NAD(P)H steroid dehydrogenase-like protein, which is involved in the metabolism of cholesterol and is a lethal factor for male embryos.
-Thus the syndrome is almost exclusively observed in women.
+The syndrome is therefore almost exclusively observed in females.
 Affected mothers can only pass the syndrome on to their daughters (affected male embryos die in early pregnancy).
-Healthy sons are only born if the "healthy" X chromosome is inherited from the mother.
+Healthy sons are only born if the "healthy" X chromosome was inherited from the mother.

 Manifestation